openstack/nova/doc/source/install/get-started-compute.rst

   orchestration activities, such as running an instance.

 ``nova-api-metadata`` service
   Accepts metadata requests from instances.
-The ``nova-api-metadata`` service is used when running a multi-cell deployment.
-For more information, refer to :ref:`cells-v2-layout-metadata-api`.
+For more information, refer to :doc:`/admin/metadata-service`.

 ``nova-compute`` service
   A worker daemon that creates and terminates virtual machine instances through